-This five day experience will retrace the travels of the sternwheelers that navigated the Skeena River from Hazelton to Port Essington in the early 1900’s.
-You will join a small group of 10 guests boarding two jet boats to begin a 300 kilometre journey along the Skeena River, through the coastal mountains before arriving at Port Edward.
+This three-day experience retraces the travels of the sternwheelers that navigated the Skeena River from Hazelton to Port Essington in the early 1900s.
+You will join a small group of 10 guests boarding two jet boats to begin a 300-kilometre journey along the Skeena River, through the coastal mountains before arriving at Port Edward.
 Much of the time will be spent floating the river without the engines running, allowing you to enjoy the awe-inspiring beauty of the river on this trip of a lifetime!

-You will eat, sleep and breathe early Skeena River history for five days on the river, while gaining knowledge about the region from a variety of guest speakers and First Nations communities.
+You will eat, sleep and breathe early Skeena River history for three days on the river, while gaining knowledge about the region from a variety of guest speakers and First Nations communities.
 Historic sights of interest will be visited and discussed as your group navigates through some of the most scenic landscapes in the world.
-This journey provides photographers with some very unique picture taking opportunities.
-You will spend all five nights in accommodations adjacent to the Skeena River.
+This journey provides photographers with some very unique picture-taking opportunities.
+You will spend all three nights in accommodations adjacent to the Skeena River.

-This will be one of the busiest days, as the tour will be stopping at as many historic sites as possible.
-The day will start with a quick stop at Woodcock, which is home to a crumbling RCAF runway adjacent to the Skeena River.
-Shortly after this stop, your tour will arrive at the present day site of Cedarvale, or Meanskinisht, as it was known in the early 1900’s.
+The tour will be stopping at as many historic sites as possible Including a quick stop at Woodcock, which is home to a crumbling RCAF runway adjacent to the Skeena River.
+Shortly after this stop, your tour will arrive at the present-day site of Cedarvale, or Meanskinisht, as it was known in the early 1900s.

 With so much to visit, the jet boats will power through some of the most well-known rapids with names like ‘Devil’s Elbow,’ ‘Hornet’s Nest,’ and ‘Gig Rapids.’
 These rapids were the demise of more than one Skeena River sternwheeler over the years.
 The remote ghost town of Dorreen will be visited, with one of the part-time residents guiding the group through the scattering of buildings and old vehicles that still remain.
-The once thriving town of Usk will warrant a quick visit, reaction ferry ride, and presentation by a long time resident.
-The next stop will be Kitselas Canyon, which was, and still is, the most feared section of the Skeena River.
-Your second night’s accommodation will be at the Magnificent Yellow Cedar Lodge on the banks of the Skeena River.
+Other highlights include Kitselas Canyon and the Usk reaction ferry, before reaching our night’s accommodation at the magnificent Yellow Cedar Lodge on the banks of the Skeena River.

 Who Should Attend?